yingqi0607/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-1. Enter `list` to see a list of pending tasks.
+1. You enter `list` and press enter to see a list of pending tasks .
 ![list of pending]()
 2. Enter `todo 1` to add the first task into daily todo list.
-3. The task has been added to daily todo list
+3. Press enter and the task has been added to daily todo list
 ![todo before](images/dailyTab_todo1Before.png)
 Figure 8: Daily tab before executing `todo 1`